 The foundations of website design and SEO are interrelated, so you are engaged in SEO from the beginning, perhaps without even knowing it!
 Market research plays a huge role.
-Understanding your target market, what they are looking for and their language they use are key factors that shape your web content.
+Understanding your target market, what they are looking for and the language they use are key factors that shape your web content.

 In its most basic sense, SEO research leads to the discovery of a set of keywords that should be used on your website.
-Some of these are used naturally without even checking the Google listings, although there tend to be others that are a surprisingly helpful.
+Some of these are used naturally without even checking the Google listings, although there tend to be others that are surprisingly helpful.
 Even without market research, you certainly already have a general idea as to what you’re going to write about.